Today, the musts and must nots of preparing bouillabaisse are so numerous and so contradictory that one should be prepared to break rules at will.

 Dried orange peel is easily made by peeling an orange and letting the peel completely dry in a dark and well-ventilated spot.
 Drying concentrates the flavor.

-Richard Olney suggested serving a red Bandol that is very young.
-I had always drunk with rose (to the dismay of my cousin Andre who considers rose not real wine) or with a white Provencal wine.
+Richard Olney suggested serving a red Bandol that is very young, actually still in the barrel.
+I had always drunk with a good Provencal white wine or rose, much to the dismay of my cousin Andre who does not consider rose to be ‘real wine’.
 I tried a red Bandol last week and was blown away.

 Once again, Richard is right.